xinggao1/sdc/CarND-Traffic-Sign-Classifier-Project2/README.md

 | learning rate		| start at 0.0015, decrease when validation error decrease by 10%|

-####4.
-Describe the approach taken
+#### 4. Approach taken
 My final model results were:
 * training set accuracy of 98.4%
 * validation set accuracy of 96.3%
 * test set accuracy of 94.9%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+* First architecture that was tried and why was it chosen?
     * RGB image with 2 convolution layers without dropout

-* What were some problems with the initial architecture?
+* Some problems with the initial architecture?
     * RGB image takes far more computation to get trained
     * 2 convolution layers is not enough
     * without dropout, it easily overfit

-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+* Architecture adjusted
     * use gray image reduce the computation power required
     * add more convolution layers with smaller patch size
     * add dropout to reduce overfit
-* Which parameters were tuned?
-How were they adjusted and why?
+* Parameters tuned
     * the depth of the convolution is increased from 16 to 32
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
+* Important design choices
     * reduce the patch size from 5 to 3, and increase the convolution layers.
     This increases the nonlinearity of the model, but with little cost on the computation.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+#### 1. Five German traffic signs found on the web

-Here are five German traffic signs that I found on the web:

 ![alt text][image4]